jobisoft/DAV-4-TbSync/README.md

 *network.cookie.cookieBehavior = 1*

 The second setting works around a bug in the cookie management by rejecting third-party-cookies.
+Feedback on this work around is appreciated.

 The [DAV-4-TbSync extension](https://github.com/jobisoft/DAV-4-TbSync/releases) need the [TbSync v0.7.15 or later](https://github.com/jobisoft/TbSync/releases).